bhuvangolhar/Data-Structures-and-Algorithms/Basics/variables.md

 A variable is like a container in memory that stores data.
 Every variable has like,
 - a name (identifier)
-- a type (what kind of data it can store)
-- a value (the actual data stored)

 **Syntax :**